-I recently wrote a master’s thesis in philosophy at Freie Universität, Berlin.¹ It’s about ‘das Ereignis’ in Heidegger’s late work: about experience, historical contingency, and groundlessness.
+I once wrote a master’s thesis in philosophy at Freie Universität, Berlin.¹ It was about ‘das Ereignis’ in Heidegger’s late work: about experience, historical contingency, and groundlessness.
 This was made possible by the DAAD’s generosity.

 Regarding philosophy.
 Having grown up in a household without books, I began seriously reading and thinking when I discovered as a teenager that the questions I’d always asked weren’t mere pathological aberrations, but have a long history.
 My first philosophical teachers were Bertrand Russell and Friedrich Nietzsche, a seemingly odd, but historically meaningful combination.
 From 2007 to 2009 I was momentously digging in the cul-de-sac that is Analytic Philosophy, before I recognized what it was.
 This period was formally concluded with a Bachelors degree from the University of California, Berkeley.
 There I had the good fortune of encountering Hubert Dreyfus who used to mutter under his breath in Heidegger seminars.

 At the moment, I’m engrossed in the body, that is, the body-mind, which is Western intellectualism’s blind spot.
 I practice ‘yoga’ and experiment (experience, learn) in other body-mind traditions.
 I’m keen on new techniques and research in body-centered psychotherapy, especially relating to trauma.
 This has world-changing potential.
-Also, the contemporary dance scene is an invigorating playground for me, with its syncretic, lackadaisical influx of embodiment practices.
+Also, the contemporary dance scene has become an invigorating playground for me, with its lackadaisical influx of syncretic embodiment practices.